Second mortgage: Lump sum

 Second mortgages come in two main forms, home equity loans and home equity lines of credit.
 A home equity loan, commonly referred to as a lump sum, is granted for the full amount at the time of loan origination.
 Interest rates on such loans are fixed for the entire loan term, both of which are determined when the second mortgage is initially granted.
-These close ended loans require borrowers to make principle-and-interest repayments on a monthly basis in a process of amortisation.
-The interest repayments are the costs associated with borrowing whilst the principle paid reduces the loan balance.
-With each subsequent repayment, the total amount remains constant however the portion related to the interest cost decreases whilst the amount corresponding to the principle increases.
+These close ended loans require borrowers to make principal-and-interest repayments on a monthly basis in a process of amortisation.
+The interest repayments are the costs associated with borrowing whilst the principal paid reduces the loan balance.
+With each subsequent repayment, the total amount remains constant however the portion related to the interest cost decreases whilst the amount corresponding to the principal increases.
 This ensures the loan is completely paid off at the end of the payment schedule.
 Home equity loans are commonly used for debt consolidation or current consumption expenditures as there is generally lower risk associated with fixed interest rates.